MBBS Subjects

 Forensic Medicine

 With the integration of medicinal techniques into criminology and forensics, there has emerged a steadily developing and necessary field.
-Students are taught about death, and types of deaths, procedures of medical examination, postmortem technique, and medicolegal aspects of cases.
+Students are taught about death, types of deaths, procedures of medical examination, postmortem technique, and medicolegal aspects of cases.
 The basic rationale behind this is to help law enforcement with any help related to a case.

 Microbiology